ahsanadil9/ahsanadil9/README.md

 <h1 align="center">Current Focus</h1>

 - 🔭 I’m currently working on Next JS developing full stack(NextJS & NodeJS).
-The admin and backend are in progress, while the client site is completed and publicly accessible.
+The admin panel and backend are in progress, while the client site is completed and publicly accessible.

  ## Project Status